mbareford/container-blogs/hpc_container_factory.md

 individual's machine, and the building of a factory can of course be scripted allowing others to create their own container factories, see [https://github.com/mbareford/container-factory](https://github.com/mbareford/container-factory).

+The two sections that follow contain many script blocks; these have been added as collapsible items so as to improve readability.
+At the start of each script block is the corresponding path from the Container Factory repository](https://github.com/mbareford/container-factory).
+All subsidiary scripts referenced can also be find within this GitHub project.

 Creating the Initial Container Image
 ------------------------------------

 The making of an application-specific container takes place within the factory builds area, e.g., `~/work/builds/gromacs`.
 Presented below is the top-level creation script for the [GROMACS](https://www.gromacs.org/) code.
-This script references many other scripts, all of which can be found in the [Container Factory GitHub repo](https://github.com/mbareford/container-factory).

 <details>
-  <summary>Creation Script</summary>
+  <summary>GROMACS Creation Script</summary>

   ```bash
   # https://github.com/mbareford/container-factory/blob/main/builds/gromacs/create.sh